Environmental Considerations

 4. Setting Green-lease Contract Clauses

-66.7% of tenants are under leasing contract with clauses concerning energy and water conservation (green-lease contract) as of January 2024.
+66.7% of tenants are under leasing contract with clauses concerning energy and water conservation (green-lease contract) as of July2024.

 Also ADR will insert green lease clause in the management consignment contract with property manager at the time of future consignments and contract renewals.